Bob Bailey (actor): Career

 Starting in 1946, Bailey starred as freelance detective George Valentine in the radio drama Let George Do It, but he is best remembered as the title character in the long-running radio series Yours Truly, Johnny Dollar.
 The program ran from 1949 to 1962 (it and Suspense were the last CBS radio drama series on the air until the CBS Radio Mystery Theater began in 1974) and featured the exploits of "America's fabulous freelance insurance investigator"; Bailey starred as Johnny from 1955 to 1960 and wrote the script for the December 22, 1957 episode "The Carmen Kringle Matter" using the pen name "Robert Bainter".

+Along with co-writer Hugh King, Bailey wrote the story, "The Big Rainbow" that became the film, Underwater!, nine episodes of Hawkeye and the Last of the Mohicans, as well as an episode of the Ford Television Theatre, "The Legal Beagles.".
+In addition, without King, he wrote two episodes of the 1950s Western TV series, Fury.

 With CBS devoting more money to television and wanting to reduce costs, Yours Truly, Johnny Dollar relocated to New York in 1960 and Bailey, unwilling to relocate, was dismissed.
 Having performed in almost 500 episodes, he had made the role his own.
-With the end of his involvement, the show wound down over the following two years (with two different actors) before being taken off the air in 1962, by which time Bailey had virtually given up acting.
+With the end of his involvement, the show wound down over the following two years (with two different actors) before being taken off the air in 1962.

+Bailey made a handful of television guest appearances from 1961–1963.

 Near the end of the 1962 film Birdman of Alcatraz, he can be seen as one of the reporters gathered around Burt Lancaster and Edmond O'Brien.
 Bailey's role was only a bit, and most of his dialogue was dubbed by another actor.
+O’Brien had preceded Bailey in the title role of the Yours Truly, Johnny Dollar radio program.

+His last film was an uncredited role in the Disney film, A Tiger Walks.